simon-brooke/beowulf/doc/lisp1.5.md

 the column just read on the card, i. e., the column number of the character given by CURCHAR.
 There are three functions which affect the value of CURCHAR:

-1. startread [ 1: : SUBR ps eudo-function
+#### 1. startread [ ]  : SUBR ps eudo-function
 startread is a function of no arguments which causes a new card to be read.
 The value of startread is the first character on that card, or more precisely,

+<a name="page88">page 88</a>

 the object corresponding to the first character on the card.
 If an end-of-file condition exists, the value of startread is $EOF$.
 The value of CURCHAR